The websphere is saturated with blogs, and new ones continue to be published and find favor with readers.

 This free e-Book shows you how!

 A lot of blogs offer up ‘related posts’ or archives (in the sidebar) that redirect to other posts, but that’s a passive way.
 Why not actively lead them to other content from within your post.
 But needless to say, no link stuffing – stay relevant.

-A smart way of doing this is to share content which can be a part of your conversation.
+A smart way of doing this is to share content that can be a part of your conversation.
 A recent article on our blog on selling better to grow your business included links to previous posts on boosting your visibility and creative ways to collaborate – both these linked articles offered additional value while staying in context.

 Always use anchor text to add links.
 Instead of hyperlinking to text like ‘click here’, ‘read here’ or ‘get more’ etc. hyperlink the actual words.
-It’s a user friendly practice and good SEO too.
+It’s a user-friendly practice and good SEO too.